Calamitous/iris/README.md

 ## Installation

 At its core, Iris is simply a single, executable Ruby script.
-It has been tested and is known to work with Ruby 2.3.5.
+It has been tested and is known to work with Ruby 2.3.5 and above.
 No extra gems or libraries are required.

 Copy or symlink `iris.rb` somewhere the whole server can use it; `/usr/local/bin` is a good candidate: